the-turing-way/the-turing-way/book/website/community-handbook/consistency.md

   - Ensure the names of chapters/subchapters map exactly to the left ToC.
   - Ensure proper title-casing for headers.

-These requirements can be classed into three more categories: Formatting, Structure, and Language.
+These checks are further categorised into the following classes: Formatting, Structure, and Language.